mokammeltanvir/ToHoney-Ecommerce-Project/README.md

-# Laravel-9 Ecommerce Website
+# Laravel-9 E-commerce Website

-This is Laravel9 Ecommerce website Project with full functionallity.
+This project is an e-commerce website developed using Laravel 9, featuring comprehensive functionality.
+It has been undertaken for educational purposes, with guidance and instruction provided through an online course offered by the [Instructory](https://instructory.net/courses/laravel-10-master-class-for-beginner-to-intermediate---volume-01)
+ E-Learning Platform.
 ## Tech Stack

 **FrontEnd:** HTML, CSS, Bootstrap 4 Template.